 Mini Modern Heart

-Buy the PDF pattern for $5 by clicking the button below.
+Buy the PDF pattern for $7 by visiting my pattern shop!

 Make it mini.
 Use this pattern to make blocks for your own quilt top or follow the directions for the baby quilt shown above.

 This is really one of the more enjoyable makes I've had in a long time!
 I actually never intended to write this pattern in a mini-size, but I had so much fun and found more enjoyable ways to make it, that here I am.
 I had to write it up.
 Here's why:

 1. Cute.
 Caaaaahute!
 However you want to say it, these hearts are adorable.
 The blocks finish just under 5".

 2. I was able to use scraps way more easily using this smaller scale.

 3. *Charms* I've been cutting larger fabric scraps down into 5" charm squares and so I had this glorious selection from which to pull for this quilt.
 This pattern is so perfect for using charms that I've written cutting options specifically for charms.
 The cutting goes lightening quick this way!
 I'm talking: you really don't even need to use a rotary ruler for some parts.